Help us to provide you with a better service

 - Dissatisfaction with the way in which a Council policy has been applied

-- Dissatisfaction with Council policies e.g. if a customer is unhappy about the changes to refuse collection service.
+- Dissatisfaction with Council policies for example, if a customer is unhappy about the changes to refuse collection service

 What can’t I complain about?